Career Options for Spanish Majors

 - Kelly Vlaskamp '13 works in Nicaragua with Comunidad Connect, an organization that strives to alleviate poverty by connecting local and global communities.

-- Andrea Santoyo '16 works as a program assistant at Enlace Chicago.
-She helps families at Little Village Lawndale High School and translated educational documents.
+- Andrea Santoyo '16 worked as a program assistant at Enlace Chicago.
+She helped families at Little Village Lawndale High School and translated educational documents.
 Now she is with a lawfirm (see below).

 Join the Peace Corps